 This slew of anger made me think.
 Being in my position now, many doors to novel experiences are open to me.
 Those experiences are the ones that people see on social media, not the downsides to being in my position.
 They do not see the price I pay for it until they, themselves try to be in the same position.
-They do not see the moments when I am suffering.
-One day I might do a blog specifically about these downsides.
 But this reaction people had highlighted a collective human issue.
 The issue is: You can’t win.
-If you’re unhappy, you’re shamed for being unhappy and not being able to feel good.
+As a person, if you’re unhappy, you’re shamed for being unhappy and not being able to feel good.
 When you feel good, you’re shamed for feeling good because of how many people are not feeling good.
 People project the way they think you SHOULD be living and the things you should and shouldn’t be doing onto each other and it puts everyone in a position to never win.

-Think about this: No one except the people who live with me have any idea of what my ACTUAL day looks like.
-If I wanted to mislead you, I could do that easily.
-I could choose to only post the pictures of myself at a soup kitchen feeding homeless people.
+It struck me exceptionally hard today that no one (except the people who live with me) have any idea of what my ACTUAL day looks like.
+If you wanted to mislead someone about your life, you could do that easily.
+For example, I could choose to only post the pictures of myself at a soup kitchen feeding homeless people.
 Or pictures of me hugging all the people whose jobs and families depend on me.
 Or pictures of myself only meditating and doing yoga.
 I could paint only the picture I know people want to see.
 This is what most of my own colleagues do.
 But then, I wouldn’t win because people would say I’m completely egocentric for doing that.
 I could only have one of two motives for doing that.
 1. Being so desperate for other people to see me as a good person narcissistically that I have to show the world what a spiritual and philanthropic person I am.
 2. Trying to get people to follow my example and do the same thing.
 The reality is that most people in the public eye simply do it for good PR.

 When we are not in someone’s shoes, we assume things.
 We assume things that are often entirely inaccurate.
 You are not in someone’s shoes (perspective) deep enough until you realize that you would make the exact same decisions that they are making.
 You are not far enough in someone’s shoes until the judgment you had towards them dissolves.
 It is the decision that someone’s perspective is wrong or bad that makes us incapable of stepping into their shoes.
 Our ego will not let us do it for fear of becoming wrong or bad ourselves.